 You can also auto-calculate the serving size of the food for any nutrient by tapping the ⸬ button to the left of the serving units to enter Nutrient Mode.
 In Nutrient Mode, you can select any nutrient, enter a desired value for that nutrient, and MacrosFirst will automatically calculate the serving size to provide that nutrient.

-If you encounter a food where the nutrition data is incorrect, then you can create a copy of the food by tapping the ...
+If you encounter a food where the nutrition data is incorrect, which can happen when food manufacturers update their packages, then you can create a copy of the food by tapping the ... button in the upper right corner of the Add Food screen and make your edits.

 When building your meal, you have the option to review your selected foods before logging them.
 This feature is helpful for observing the food's impact on your daily goal, making adjustments to serving sizes, removing foods, and viewing the complete nutrition information for everything you have selected.